tunruh01/opus19.translations/README.md

 ![Richard](http://www.square-enix-shop.com/jp/ff-tcg/card/cimg/large/opus19/19-084R.png)
 Richard
 Dragoon
-When Richard eneters the field, reveal the top 5 cards of your deck.
+When Richard enters the field, reveal the top 5 cards of your deck.
 Add one lightning card form there to your hand and put the rest on the bottom.
 Dull, Put Richard in the break zone: Choose one forward, it gains first strike until the end of the turn.